 Do I have to submit test scores to Lycoming College?

-No, Lycoming College is test optional, so you can make the call whether or not to send your standardized test scores.
-If your scores are higher than the school's average, you may want to send them.
-If you scored lower than a school's average,, you it might make sense to leave them out of your application..
+❌ No, Lycoming College is test optional, so it's up to you if you want to submit test scores or not.
+If you have higher than average scores, you should strongly consider submitting them.
+If you scored lower than a school's average, you it might make sense to leave them out of your application.

 First-Year Applications are Due